Welcome to Saskatchewan Epilepsy Inc.

-Saskatchewan Epilepsy Inc. is a non-profit charitable organization run by an eleven member Board.
-Saskatchewan Epilepsy Inc. does not receive core funding and is not subsidized by any government.
-The organization relies strictly on volunteerism, their own fundraising and any incoming donations.
-A one time inheritance helps Saskatchewan Epilepsy Inc. exist for today.
+A one-time Sampson inheritance and funds from the Bruce Hammond Fund help Saskatchewan Epilepsy Inc. exist today.
 An office does not exist but a telephone line is always open to calls.
 Messages, emails or faxes are always responded to.
 The Board will reach out and speak to those wishing guidance or information on a one to one basis.
 Medical advice can only be prescribed by doctors and pharmacists.
 Talk to your pharmacists about medicine side effects and when to take medication.
 Contact us, we are always willing to talk.

-We continue to increase membership, and to help people with epilepsy through support group meetings, scholarships, information and other assistance.
+We continue to increase membership and help people with epilepsy through support group meetings, scholarships, information and other assistance.
 Calls continue to come in with inquiries about epilepsy.
 Support group meetings are held monthly.

-CANADA VOLUNTEER MEDAL - “The Canada Volunteer Medal was established by Health and Welfare Canada to recognize and encourage those Canadians who have made outstanding voluntary contributions towards improving the health and social well-being of fellow citizens.
-The Canada Volunteer Award presented annually by the Minister on behalf of all Canadians It is hoped that Award winners will be an inspiration to other Canadians.”
+The Canada Volunteer Medal was established by Health and Welfare Canada to recognize and encourage those Canadians who have made outstanding voluntary contributions towards improving the health and social well-being of fellow citizens.
+The Canada Volunteer Award is presented annually by the Minister on behalf of all Canadians.
+It is hoped that Award winners will be an inspiration to other Canadians.

 DR. FELIX VELOSO, M.D., F.R.C.P.(c), F.A.A.N.

 In 2005, Dr. Veloso wrote a letter to the CRA recognizing an important use for Saskatchewan Epilepsy Inc. for the purposes of those afflicted with the condition.
 His letter of referral helped Saskatchewan Epilepsy Inc. become a registered charity.
-Dr. Veloso is recognized at the annual golf tournament and member of the Board of Directors.
+Dr. Veloso is recognized at the annual golf tournament and a member of the Board of Directors.

 SASKATCHEWAN EPILEPSY INC.